jaafarmoha/algorithm_visualiser/README.md

     cd build
     ./algorithm visualiser
     ```
-I'll add more algorithms later on
+I'll add more algorithms later on but probably won't write the Windows commands.